imanghafoori1/laravel-microscope/README.md

 ```

-_Note_ If you do not mention the `'replace'` key it only searches and reports them to you.
+_Note_ If you do not mention the `'replace'` key, it only searches and reports them to you.

 :two: Ok, now let's say you want to remove the "todo:" word from your comments: